danlamanna/assembla-mode/README.md

 Pressing `C-c d` will call `asm/prev-buffer` which will bring you back to the last buffer you were viewing.

-When viewing a single ticket, pressing `C-c C` will open a new empty buffer for a ticket comment, after filling out the buffer with your comment, and pressing `C-c C-c` - your comment will be POSTed to Assembla and your buffer should refresh showing you the new comment.
+When viewing a single ticket, pressing `C-c c` will open a new empty buffer for a ticket comment, after filling out the buffer with your comment, and pressing `C-c C-c` - your comment will be POSTed to Assembla and your buffer should refresh showing you the new comment.